-Leasing projections for the MTW Public Housing Program for FY 2019 were based upon the anticipation that the majority of HACSB's remaining Public Housing units would be converted through the Rental Assistance Demonstration (RAD) program by the end of the fiscal year.
-These units were not converted until the end of the fiscal year.
-Additionally, the Los Olivos Public Housing site in Upland was not converted through RAD during FY 2019 as originally anticipated.
-As a result, more Public Housing families were served than was originally anticipated.
-The reported number of families served reflects all families served through Public Housing in FY 2019, including those who were served for only part of the year.
+Leasing projections for the MTW Public Housing Program for FY 2020 were based upon the anticipation that the majority of HACSB's remaining Public Housing units, which are located at the Los Olivos site in Upland, would be converted June 1, 2020.
+These units were not converted during FY 2020 as originally anticipated and are now expected to convert in FY 2021.
+As a result, more Public Housing families were served than HACSB originally anticipated.
+The reported number of families served reflects all families served through Public Housing in FY 2020, including those who were served for only part of the year.